telefonicaid/fiware-orion/doc/manuals/user/ngsiv1autocast.md

 The processing is as follows:

-* At attribute creation time, if the attribute type _in the request_ is one of the above, a casting to the right type is done before storing the attribute.
+* At attribute creation time, if the attribute type _in the request_ is one of the above, a casting to the corresponding type is done before storing the attribute.
-* At attribute modification time, involving such modification _both attribute value and type_, if the attribute type _in the request_ is one of the above, a casting to the right type is done before storing the attribute.
+* At attribute modification time, involving such modification _both attribute value and type_, if the attribute type _in the request_ is one of the above, a casting to the corresponding type is done before storing the attribute.
-* At attribute modification time, involving such modification _only attribute value_ (note this is a possibility in NGSIv1), if the attribute type _stored by Orion_ is one of the above, a casting to the right type is done before updating the attribute value.
+* At attribute modification time, involving such modification _only attribute value_ (note this is a possibility in NGSIv1), if the attribute type _stored by Orion_ is one of the above, a casting to the corresponding type is done before updating the attribute value.

 Some additonal remarks:

-* If cast fails, then the attribute is stored as string.
+* If the conversion to the target type is not possible, such as `{ "value": "Yes", "type": "Number" }`, or `{ "value": 29, "type": "Boolean" }`, then the attribute is stored as a string.
 * This only applies to NGSiv1 create/update operations.
 NGSIv2 functionality remaing unaltered, no matter if `-ngsiv1Autocast` is used or not.